 Reduce Your Risk of Social Isolation and Loneliness – the Wisconsin Coalition for Social Connection Can Help!

-Social isolation and loneliness are common for older adults and people with disabilities.
-But there are things you can do to become more socially connected and feel a sense of belonging!
+We can take steps to build connections and create a strong sense of belonging!
 The Wisconsin Coalition for Social Connection (WCSC) has information and tools for you!
-WCSC encourages individuals and organizations from all across the state to join us in supporting people who are lonely and/or socially isolated.
+WCSC encourages individuals and organizations from all across the state to join us in providing opportunities for strengthening connection and improving well-being.
 Take a look around and learn about the benefits of social connection and ways to get connected.

 Social Isolation & Loneliness: What’s the Difference?